mark-joyce/Milestone1/README.md

 This [validator](https://validator.w3.org/#validate_by_input) was used to test my HTML and see if there was any errors.
 In my testing I found that I had to change some code such as using alt's for 3 of the images and fixing a broken div.

-This [validator](https://jigsaw.w3.org/css-validator/#validate_by_input) was used to test my CSS and check for erros.
+This [validator](https://jigsaw.w3.org/css-validator/#validate_by_input) was used to test my CSS and check for errors.
 In the testing I found I made an error with a font weight and a box shadow.

 All links (the Privacy Policy + the Terms of Service) will open in a new tab using 'target="_blank"' for the best user experience.
 All links and navigation tabs have been manually tested to ensure that they are pointing to the correct destination.